swathijayaprakash/Sea-border-alert-system/README.md

 #######################################################

 ##components required:
-Arduino uno
+*Arduino uno,
-buzzer
+*buzzer,
-12v DC motor
+*12v DC motor,
-16 x 2 LCD Display
+*16 x 2 LCD Display,
-Gps Module
+*Gps Module,
-Bread Board
+*Bread Board,
-adaptor
+*adaptor,
-Jumperires for connecting the components.
+*Jumperires for connecting the components.

 ## Steps to follow.
 *so this arduino uno is a microcontroller which acts and a sandwich between the hardware and the software components.